Soyuz TM-23: Gyrodynes refurbished

-August Experimental Work
+August experimental work

 The seeds of the first crop of dwarf wheat were planted in the Greenhouse on August 5.
 Earth observations were made of areas of the United States, Europe and Asia.
 Lucid continued to run experiments, including the Queen's University Experiment in Liquid Diffusion (QUELD), using a furnace to analyze the formation of alloys in space, the Candle Flame in Microgravity (CFM), to study the physiochemical processes of combustion, the Anticipatory Postural Activity (POSA), to measure how muscles work in microgravity, the Forced Flow Framespread test to examine the flame-spreading properties of solid fuels, the Solid Sorbent Air Sampler for Volatile Organic Compounds to evaluation the Mir environment and provided data for the development of advanced life support systems and the Tissue Equivalent Proportional Counter (TEPC), a radiation-dosage measurement device.

-Mir 22 Crew Arrives
+Mir 22 crew arrives

 On August 17, Soyuz TM-24 was launched from Baikonur with the new crew for Mir Principal Expedition 22.
 To free the -X port for docking of the approaching Soyuz, Progress M-32 was undocked on August 18 under automatic control and moved to a parking orbit.
 It would remain until the departure of Soyuz TM-23 with the homeward-bound Mir 21 crew on September 2.
 The Soyuz TM-24 docked at the -X port on August 19.
-The new arrivals were Commander Valery Korzun, Flight Engineer Alexander Kaleri and Cosmonaut Researcher Claudie Andre-Deshays of the French Space Agency (CNES).
+The new arrivals were Commander Valery Korzun, Flight engineer Alexander Kaleri and Cosmonaut Researcher Claudie Andre-Deshays of the French Space Agency (CNES).
 Andre-Deshays accompanied the Mir 22 crew for a 2-week program of a set of scientific investigations collectively called Cassiopee.
 She would return to Earth with the Mir 21 crew.

-Cassiopee Mission
+Cassiopee mission

 Andre-Deshays, Korzun and Kaleri worked on PHYSIOLAB, a study of cardiovascular physiology, COGNILAB, tests of neurosensory system responses in microgravity, FERTILE, egg-based studies to determine the role of gravity on embryonic development, ALICE II, experiments in fluid dynamics and CASTOR, analyses of structural dynamics.

-September 1996 - Mir 21 Heads Home Aboard Soyuz TM-22
+September 1996 – Mir 21 heads home aboard Soyuz TM-23

 Onufrienko, Usachev and Andre-Deshays departed Mir on September 2 in the Soyuz TM-23 spacecraft and safely landed in Central Asia.
-Onufrienko and Usachev had been in space 194 day, Andre-Deshays 17 days.
+Onufrienko and Usachev had been in space 194 days, Andre-Deshays 17 days.